Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Computational strategy

 \section{Computational strategy}

-The computations of the likelihood in model (\ref{equ:nonseparable2}) require to compute the inverse of $\mathbf R_i$, each with $O(n^3)$ operations, making the implementation impractical when $n$ is large.
-We introduce a computationally efficient algorithm, based on the connection between the Gaussian random field and Gaussian Markov random field (GMRF).
-The idea is introduced in \cite{whittle1954stationary,whittle1963stochastic,hartikainen2010kalman}, where the Mat{\'e}rn covariance was shown to be Markov.
+The computations of the likelihood in model (\ref{equ:nonseparable1}) require to compute the inverse of $\mathbf R_i$, each with $O(n^3)$ operations, making the implementation impractical when $n$ is large.
+We introduce a computationally efficient algorithm, based on the connection between the Gaussian random field and Gaussian Markov random field (GMRF) \citep{whittle1954stationary,whittle1963stochastic}.
+The idea was recently introduced in \cite{hartikainen2010kalman}.
 Unlike many other methods, no approximation to the likelihood is needed in this approach.
-We briefly review this computational strategy and extend it to compute the exact likelihood of the nonseparable GaSP model with linear operations.
+We briefly review this computational strategy and extend it to compute the likelihood of the nonseparable GaSP model.

 Consider a continuous auto-regressive model with order $p$, defined by a stochastic differential equation (SDE),